RPA vs. BPA: What are the differences?

 - Tasks that change often since each change will require additional coding.

 What is business process automation (BPA)?

 BPA takes a more holistic approach to automation.
-While BPA software is designed to improve the speed and accuracy of end-to-end processes, it also has capabilities that go beyond automation.
-BPA software includes process modeling and orchestration features, as well as features that support collaboration and analytics.
-In this sense, BPA is not just a tool: it’s also a strategy for building, harmonizing, and monitoring entire families of processes and workflows.
+BPA software is designed to improve the speed and accuracy of tasks and end-to-end processes, but BPA also offers features that support overall business process management.
+BPA software includes process modeling and orchestration capabilities, as well as features that support collaboration and analytics.
+In this sense, BPA is not merely a tool for automation: it’s an entire toolbox for building, optimizing, and monitoring entire families of processes and workflows.

 BPA features & benefits

 |Process modeling||Users plan, build, and illustrate processes within the software.
 Low-code capabilities mean changes can be made quickly, without adding to the IT backlog.|

 |Process orchestration||BPA unifies people, information, apps, and systems in order to create seamless, harmonious processes that transcend team or departmental boundaries.
 Collaboration is enhanced, silos are dissolved.|

 |Integrations||Eliminates data silos, prevents the need for repetitive data entry, and ensures seamless user experiences for customers and employees.|

 |Collaboration support||Process owners can grant access to any user within the organization, in an effort to achieve the process goal.
 Permissioned users have shared access and/or visibility into communication channels and work item statuses.|